awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-kernel.md

 **Note**
 Porting the FreeRTOS kernel to a new architecture is out of the scope of this documentation\.
 If you are interested in porting the FreeRTOS kernel to a new architecture, [contact the FreeRTOS engineering team](https://freertos.org/RTOS-contact-and-support.html)\.
 For the FreeRTOS Qualification program, only existing ports are supported\.
 Modifications to these ports are not accepted within the Qualification program\.
-Only the official ports that can be downloaded from [Github](https://github.com/aws/amazon-freertos) or [Sourceforge](https://sourceforge.net/projects/freertos/) are accepted\.
+Only the official ports that can be downloaded from [Github](https://github.com/aws/amazon-freertos) are accepted\.

 ## Prerequisites<a name="porting-prereqs-kernel"></a>